scipion-em/docs/docs/developer/creating-a-protocol.rst

 Definitions are located in $SCIPION_HOME/pyworkflow/em/data.py

-Once the outputs have been correctly created as Scipion objects, it is necessary to specify them as outputs, which can be done using method ``_defineOutputs``.
+Once the outputs have been correctly created as Scipion objects, it is necessary to specify them as outputs, which can be done using the method ``_defineOutputs``.
 Finally, the relation or transformation between the source and the destination objects should be defined.
 This can be carried out with methods ``_defineSourceRelation``, ``_defineTransformRelation`` or ``_defineCtfRelation``, depending on the objects implied in the protocol.